 Study selection and risk of bias in each study

 Two independent reviewers (1 and 2) performed research and study selection.
-The data extraction was performed by reviewer 1 and fully reviewed by reviewer 2.
+Data extraction was performed by reviewer 1 and fully reviewed by reviewer 2.
 A third investigator decided some conflicting points and made the final decision to choose the articles.
 Only studies reported in English were evaluated.
 The Cochrane instrument was adopted to assess the quality of the included studies[11].

 Risk of bias

 Considering the Cochrane tool for risk of bias, the overall evaluation resulted in five studies with a high risk of bias and three studies with uncertain risk.
 The domains that presented the highest risk of bias were related to a number of samples, volume of milk collected e income cells per milliliters (n = 3).
-Also, the absence of the financial source in two studies, then two studies did not disclose the information on the conflict of interest statement.
+Also, there was an absence of financial source in two studies and two studies did not disclose information on the conflict of interest statement.

 Results